shoaibsaikat/Android-BLE-Server-Client/README.md

 NOTE:
 i.
-Sometimes its takes several scan to find device. ii.
+Sometimes it takes several scan to find device. ii.
 We're also getting BluetoothGattService as null, as a result client can't connect.
 Need to check why.